Skip to content

 Time commitment: 2-3 hours

-Pro tip: Space your initial uploads over several days if OnlyFans allows scheduling.
-A page that looks like it’s been active for a few days feels more established than one where everything was posted at the same time.
+Pro tip: If OnlyFans allows scheduling, spread your initial uploads over several days.
+A page that appears to have been active for multiple days feels more established than one where 20 posts landed simultaneously.

 Day 4: Promotion Channel Setup